-During this period, the Company continued to keep the Norasa on care and maintenance.
-There are two areas that remain under review, the DFS capital cost estimates and the suitability of innovative bulk ore sorting technologies.
-An injection of funds is required before a more detailed assessment and testwork commences which has been deferred until Q2 2019 at earliest.
+During this period, the Company continued to keep Norasa on care and maintenance.
+Two areas remained under review, the DFS capital cost estimates and the suitability of innovative bulk ore sorting technologies.
+An injection of funds would be required before a more detailed assessment and testwork commences, which has been deferred indefinitely.

-On March 20, 2018 the Company announced B2Gold having expended the minimum amounts required under the Earn-In Agreement in the second earn-in period, exercised its right and has increased its equity in Razorback Gold Mining Company (Pty) Limited which holds the Ondundu exclusive prospecting licence to 49%; with the Company retaining the balance of 51%.
-The Earn-In Agreement provides B2Gold the right to acquire an additional 26% interest in Ondundu by spending a further minimum US\$1.300.000.
+On March 20, 2018 the Company announced B2Gold had expended the minimum amounts required under the Earn-In Agreement in the second earn-in period, exercised its right and increased its equity in Razorback Gold Mining Company (Pty) Limited ('Razorback") which holds the Ondundu exclusive prospecting licence to 49%, with the Company retaining the balance of 51%.

-On July 4, 2018, the Company issued 1,049,607 Class A common shares at a price of \$0.11 per Class A common share in settlement of unpaid directors' fees of \$115,457.
+On July 4, 2018, the Company issued 1,049,607 Class A common shares at a price of \$0.11 per Class A common share in settlement of unpaid directors' and management fees of \$115,457.